To celebrate Hanukkah, my family has developed many traditions that embrace our heritage and create a sense of community.

 - Change your outdoor lightbulbs to the blue ones that are available at the hardware store.

 We also do not give out gifts on each day of Hanukkah.
 We felt that it was simply too long to celebrate.
-So while we each have our own menorahs and we light the candles each night, we actually open our gifts and feast the last day of the holiday.
-For us it just simply has a great impact.
+So while we each have our own menorahs, and we light the candles each night, we actually save the gifts and the big feast for the last day of the holiday.
+For us it just simply has the greatest impact that way.

 While I love to try new recipes and switch up the holiday, my family does not.
 So our feast includes their favorite foods: brisket, potato pancakes and donuts.
 Brisket, while delicious, is also easy to cook.
 Here are the recipes I use: